Makounouchi-Ippo/FILLIT/README.md

 # fillit @ 42
 Can you feel it?

-Group project with tdupont@42

-**There is a better, faster version that uses bitfields [over here](https://github.com/pbondoer/42-fillit-bitwise), check it out!**

 After finishing [libft](https://github.com/Makounouchi-Ippo/LIBFT), fillit is the second mandatory project before [get\_next\_line](https://github.com/Makounouchi-Ippo/Get_next_line), and after that, you branch out.
 The purpose is to make the